JoseACortes/USDASummer2025/reasearchDiary/0_Goals.md

 # 4. Replicability

 Every step is automated and documented
-A tool is created to do each step
+A tool is created to write all the relevant scripts in 3 packages:
+- Test: MCNP input generation
+- Read: MCNP output reading
+- Report: Spectral And Soil analysis